 - Open Driver Easy and click Scan Now.
-Driver Easy will then scan the problem drivers in your computer.
+Driver Easy will then scan the problem drivers on your computer.

 - Restart your computer to take effect.

-If your speaker is plugged but still no sound, don’t worry.
+If your speaker is plugged in but still no sound, don’t worry.
 There’s something else to try.

 Improper audio settings in your computer can also cause your speakers plugged in but no sound.
 So you should check the following audio settings to fix your sound problem.

 To do so:

 - On your keyboard, press the Windows logo + R keys simultaneously to open the Run box.

 - Type or paste control mmsys.cpl sounds, then hit Enter.